-Requirements for all fire sprinkler main installations
+Requirements for all fire sprinkler & combined water main installations

 Installation & Permits in NYC

-- A DOB (Department of Buildings) approved plan showing the sprinkler service, water meter and/or check valve.
+A DOB (Department of Buildings) approved plan showing the sprinkler service, water meter and/or check valve.

-- The cross connection letter which is the DEP approval for your Backflow Prevention Device.
+The cross connection letter which is the DEP approval for your Backflow Prevention Device.

 Does your Fire Sprinkler System require a tap or a wet connection on the city main?

 If you are installing a new 2”copper main or anything smaller in size, you will be required to install the same size tap connection on the city main.
 This differs from a domestic water service where the tap connection would be one size smaller than the pipe.
 In most cases when installing a new 3” ductile iron sprinkler service or larger, you will be required to install a wet connection of equal size to the pipe unless approved plans state otherwise.
 Example: A 3” ductile iron pipe would require a 3” wet connection to be connected to the city main.
 The only exception to these rules would be if the contractor is making a repair to a existing 2.5” or 3” sprinkler main that was previously hooked up to a 2” tap connection.
-In this case the contractor would hook-up to the existing 2” tap on the city main.
+In this case the contractor would re-connect back to the existing 2” tap on the city main.